Western-Formula-Racing/RaspberryPi-CAN-DAQ-MVP/README.md

 <img src="https://user-images.githubusercontent.com/25854486/209480004-c10ff979-f353-449c-81c2-f594982af316.png" width="400">

-Now if you want to mess around with Grafana yourself, feel free to read the [documentation](https://grafana.com/docs/grafana/latest/) and try setting up your own dashboard, but to use the one I created for this demo, you can import the json from the `grafana_template` folder in this repository.
+Now if you want to mess around with Grafana yourself, feel free to read the [documentation](https://grafana.com/docs/grafana/latest/) and try setting up your own dashboard, but to use the one I created for this demo, you can import the json from the `grafana_template` folder in this repository. **Note:** if importing a template before setting up data generation (whether virtual or real), you will get error triangles in Grafana indicating such.
+Ignore them and set up the data generation source; things will be fixed.

 <img src="https://user-images.githubusercontent.com/25854486/209480115-d163f9af-2863-4ef7-b497-0a0b2e577628.png" width="400">